 Azalea Groups in the Rhododendron Garden

-The paths converge at a center Plaza flanked by 19th century cast-iron columns which once graced now demolished buildings in downtown Mobile.
+The paths of the Rhododendron Garden sweep around large beds of hybrid groups and converge at a center plaza flanked by 19th century cast-iron columns which once graced now-demolished buildings in downtown Mobile.
 The hand-made brick pavers, donated by the City of Mobile Archives, once paved downtown streets.

-Botanical Note: All azaleas are in the Rhododendron family with many variations in size, bloom, leaf shape and color.
-But not all rhododendrons are azaleas.
+Botanical Note: All azaleas are in the genus Rhododendron, which contains more than 2,000 species with many variations in size, bloom, leaf shape and color.
+But not all Rhododendrons are azaleas!

 (Click on headings below to see the dropdown information)